 The North West Anglia NHS Foundation Trust was formed on 1 April 2017.
 The trust runs three busy hospitals – Peterborough City Hospital, Hinchingbrooke Hospital and Stamford and Rutland Hospital.
 Together they serve approximately 700,000 residents living in Cambridgeshire, South Lincolnshire and the neighbouring counties.

 Our hospital sites offer a wide variety of acute services to a growing population.
 All three sites deliver inpatient and outpatient services.
 Additionally, we run outpatient and radiology services at Doddington Hospital and Princess of Wales Hospital, Ely.

-The new trust employs 6,000 staff and is supported by an army of 450 volunteers who dedicate some of their free time to support hospital services mainly in patient-facing roles.
+North West Anglia NHS Foundation Trust employs 6,789 staff and is supported by an army of 567 volunteers who dedicate some of their free time to support hospital services mainly in patient-facing roles.